How much does it cost to use a mobile phone abroad?

 Holidaying in the EU?
 Find out about the new regulations in our guide to EU roaming and international calls

-Most popular holiday destinations
+Costs to roam in popular holiday destinations

 We surveyed more than 3,000 British holidaymakers to discover their favourite destinations for a trip overseas.
 If you're travelling outside Europe, and are therefore not covered by the new regulations, there’s a massive difference in how much you could end up paying for calls and data, depending on your provider.